projnanda/projnanda/home/nic.md

 ### Why Join?

 - Become an early adopter in the next wave of AI innovation.
-- Gain deep expertise in **decentralized AI** — a critical skill for the next decade.
+- Gain deep expertise in **decentralized AI** â€” a critical skill for the next decade.
 - Collaborate with **15+ AI universities** pioneering distributed AI.
 - Get **early access** to technical specifications, white papers, and commercialization pathways.
 - Connect with the **startup and VC ecosystem** building on NANDA foundations.